No matter who you are or what your background is, you have to eat, and your child has to eat. It’s a simple fact.

 Before I get into this topic, I want to let you know that my purpose isn’t to scare you, or to make you worry that you’ve somehow failed your child.
 The purpose is to give you the knowledge you need to make informed decisions about food.

 Usually, when people ask about organic food, they actually want to know about pesticides.
-Parents are concerned about whether or not pesticides can really affect their kids.
+Parents who want to encourage clean eating are concerned about whether or not pesticides can really affect their kids.
 The answer is complex, but the best I really know to say is, “Potentially, yes.”

 I’ve spent over a decade of my life learning about insecticides.
 It’s what I got my PhD in!
 With that said, I know a fair amount about how pesticides affect kids.
 While there are several classes of insecticides, they all target the nervous system (including the brain).